Why Arabian perfumes smell so good?

 - Remember: These are concentrated

-9. FAQ: Arabian Perfumes Explained
+Arabian Perfumes FAQ

 Why do Arab perfumes smell stronger than Western perfumes?